Fast and Effective

-Rodent control is a constant struggle for many people, from the agricultural greenhouses in the rural outskirts of Waco and Belton to city homes in central Austin.
+Rodent prevention is a constant struggle for many people, from the agricultural greenhouses in the rural outskirts of Waco and Belton to city homes in central Austin.
 If you spot rodents scurry across your yard or find the first trace of droppings in your home, contact us ASAP to schedule a rodent inspection.

 If mice are scaring or amusing your household cat, then perhaps a pet safe Green Pest Control Service is just what you need before the cat becomes outnumbered.
+To avoid critters raiding your pantry, call The Bug Master today.
+Our rodent treatment services are safe and eliminate pest threats without harming you or your loved ones.

 Will The Bug Master remove rodents from the walls and the attic of my home?